 Israel and drones

 As far back as 1982 Israel used drones against Syria.
-In the early nineties Israelis drones were us in the Kosovo campaign.
+In the early nineties Israelis drones were used in the Kosovo campaign.
 The Israeli Air Force invades the skies over Lebanon and patrols occupied West Bank and besieged Gaza with drones.
-Twenty-nice civilians, including eight children were killed in what appeared to be six missiles by drones in Gaza.
-In Beirut, Lebanon an Israeli drone fired and killed at least 6 civilians and wounding 16.
+Twenty-nine civilians, including eight children were killed in what appeared to be six missiles by drones in Gaza.
+In Beirut, Lebanon and Israeli drone fired and killed at least 6 civilians and wounded 16.
 Israel refuses to confirm whether it is using armed drones over Gaza.

 Israel ranks second after the United States in the development and possession of drones, according to those in the industry.
-As the drones get bigger and move advanced the more expensive they become.
+As the drones get bigger and more advanced, they become more expensive.
 Small drones cost tens of thousands of dollars.
 Big drones are hugely expensive.
 Some costs as much as $60 million.
-Elbit Systems Ltd and Israel Aerospace Industries Ltd are the two manufacturers making the deadly drones -- Heron TP/Eitan and Hermes 450.
+Elbit Systems Ltd and Israel Aerospace Industries Ltd are the two manufacturers making the deadly drones — Heron TP/Eitan and Hermes 450.
 Between 2009-2018 the U.S. is scheduled to give Israel 30 billion dollars in military aid.
-The Israeli Air Force since at least 2005 have been training many operators and maintainers.
+The Israeli Air Force since at least 2005 has been training many operators and maintainers.